appvia/tako/docs/reference/config-params.md

 Practically, in non development environments, a LoadBalancer will be used to route traffic to an Ingress to expose multiple services under the same IP address and keep your costs down.

-## kev.service.nodeport.port
+## service.nodeport

-Defines type Node Port value for Kubernetes service of `NodePort` type.
+Defines the Node Port value for a Kubernetes service of type `NodePort`.
 See official K8s [documentation](https://kubernetes.io/docs/concepts/services-networking/service/#nodeport).
 NOTE: `nodeport` attributes will be ignored for any other service type!
 Kev will attempt to extract that information from the compose configuration.